 In a 1-Wire environment, line termination is possible only during transients controlled by the bus master (1-Wire driver).
 1-Wire networks, therefore, are susceptible to noise of various origins.
 Depending on the physical size and topology of the network, reflections from end points and branch points can add up, or cancel each other to some extent.
 Such reflections are visible as glitches or ringing on the 1-Wire communication line.
 Noise coupled onto the 1-Wire line from external sources can also result in signal glitching.
 A glitch during the rising edge of a time slot can cause a slave device to lose synchronization with the master and, consequently, result in a search ROM command coming to a dead end or cause a device-specific function command to abort.
-For better performance in network applications, the DS28EA00 uses a new 1-Wire frontend, which makes it less sensitive to noise and also reduces the magnitude of noise injected by the slave device itself.
+For better performance in network applications, the DS28EA00 uses a new 1-Wire front end, which makes it less sensitive to noise and also reduces the magnitude of noise injected by the slave device itself.

-The 1-Wire front-end of the DS28EA00 differs from traditional slave devices in four characteristics:
+The 1-Wire front end of the DS28EA00 differs from traditional slave devices in four characteristics.

 - The falling edge of the presence pulse has a controlled slew rate.
-This provides a better match to the line impedance than a digitally switched transistor, converting the high-frequency ringing known from traditional devices into a smoother low-bandwidth transition.
-The slew-rate control is specified by the parameter tFPD, which has different values for standard and overdrive speed. - 2) There is additional lowpass filtering in the circuit that detects the falling edge at the beginning of a time slot.
+This provides a better match to the line impedance than a digitally switched transistor, converting the high frequency ringing known from traditional devices into a smoother low-bandwidth transition.
+The slew rate control is specified by the parameter tFPD, which has different values for standard and Overdrive speed. - 2) There is additional low-pass filtering in the circuit that detects the falling edge at the beginning of a time slot.
 This reduces the sensitivity to high-frequency noise.
-This additional filtering does not apply at overdrive speed. - 3) There is a hysteresis at the low-to-high switching threshold VTH.
-If a negative glitch crosses VTH but does not go below VTH VHY, it is not recognized (Figure 14, Case A).
-The hysteresis is effective at any 1-Wire speed. - 4) There is a time window specified by the rising edge hold-off time tREH during which glitches are ignored, even if they extend below VTH - VHY threshold (Figure 14, Case B, tGL < tREH).
-Deep voltage droops or glitches that appear late after crossing the VTH threshold and extend beyond the tREH window cannot be filtered out and are taken as the beginning of a new time slot (Figure 14, Case C, tGL ≥ tREH).
+This additional filtering does not apply at Overdrive speed. - 3) There is a hysteresis at the low-to-high switching threshold VTH.
+If a negative glitch crosses VTH but does not go below VTH VHY, it will not be recognized (Figure 15, Case A).
+The hysteresis is effective at any 1-Wire speed. - 4) There is a time window specified by the rising edge hold-off time $t{REH}$ during which glitches are ignored, even if they extend below $V{TH}$ $V{HY}$ threshold (Figure 15, Case B, $t{GL} < t{REH}$ ).
+Deep voltage droops or glitches that appear late after crossing the $V{TH}$ threshold and extend beyond the $t{REH}$ window cannot be filtered out and are taken as the beginning of a new time slot (Figure 15, Case C, $t{GL} \ge t{REH}$ ).

-Devices that have the parameters $V{HY}$ and $t{REH}$ specified in their electrical characteristics use the improved 1-Wire front-end.
+Devices that have the parameters $V{HY}$ , and $t{REH}$ specified in their electrical characteristics use the improved 1-Wire front end.